A two weight theorem for fractional singular integrals with an energy side condition and quasicube testing: Control of functional energy by energy modulo

-Next we turn to estimating term $C_{2}$ where the triple of $J^{\ast }$ contains $I$ but $J^{\ast }$ itself does not.
-Note that there are at most $ 2^{n}$ such cubes $J^{\ast }$ of a given side length, one in each `generalized octant' relative to $I$.
-So with this in mind we sum over the cubes $J^{\ast }$ according to their lengths and use (\ref{e.P<}) to obtain
+Next we turn to estimating term $C_{2}$ where the triple of $J$ contains $I$ but $J$ itself does not.
+Note that there are at most $2^{n}$ such quasicubes $J$ of a given side length, one in each `generalized octant' relative to $I$ .
+So with this in mind we sum over the quasicubes $J$ according to their lengths to obtain